About the Conference

 Location and Lodging

 The conference takes place in the heart of downtown Los Angeles at the Westin Bonaventure Hotel & Suites (404 S Figueroa St).
-Hotel reservation information coming soon.
-Please do not reserve a room until you receive the hotel group rate and discount code information.
+The discount rate for rooms with single/double beds is $229.
+The deadline to receive the discounted group rate is October 25, 2022.
+More hotel information can be found here.

 Health and Safety